 Being in pain all the time puts you at a disadvantage compared to your peers.
 When you’re in that state all the time, you don’t want to work or party, undermining your efforts.

 For many, the issue is fibromyalgia; for others, it’s stomach complaints.
+There is also a large number of students who suffer from back pain.
+If this is the case, you can take simple measures such as wearing Protalus shoe inserts that can help you maintain a better posture and put less strain on your back.
 Whatever the problem, living with these conditions serves to make life less enjoyable.
 It saps you of your motivation for working hard and studying in the library.
 Instead, the only thing you want to do is go back to your room and curl up in bed.
 You feel exhausted all the time.

 So what can people with chronic pain do to study better?
 Here are some ideas.